severmanolescu/Crypto-Bot-Ecosystem/scripts/fan_controller/README.md

 - Ensure the fan is rated for 5V operation.
 - The script requires root privileges to access GPIO pins.
 You can run it with `sudo` or set up the script to run as a service.
 - Test the fan operation manually before relying on the script to ensure everything is wired correctly.
+- The project uses a 5V fan, a 3.3V maybe can work with a transistor, but it's not recommended as it may not provide sufficient power.
+- The script is designed to run continuously, monitoring the CPU temperature and controlling the fan accordingly.